FIVE MOST SURPRISING FINDS

 The Teen Pregnancy Cycle

-And here is where the cycle becomes self-perpetuating.
+Here is where the cycle becomes self-perpetuating.
 A fatherless daughter who becomes a teen mother is overwhelmingly likely to become a single mother.
 A single mother is overwhelmingly likely to raise her children without a consistent father present.
-Those children — both sons and daughters — face the same developmental trajectories their mother experienced.
-The fatherless daughter becomes the single mother of the next generation’s fatherless daughters.
+Those children — both sons and daughters — face the same developmental paths their mother experienced.
+The fatherless daughter becomes the single mother of the next generation's fatherless daughters.
 The cycle does not require intention.
 It does not require malice.
 It requires only the absence of a man in a home.
 The absence reproduces itself with the reliability of a genetic inheritance — except that it is cultural, not biological.
 And therefore stoppable, if we are willing to name it.

 Counterargument